 Normally the only way an injured party can receive redress for injuries caused is to take legal action, as there is typically no proper complaints procedure.

-If you have undergone one of these procedures and suffered injury, the practitioner may have been negligent; please contact one of our Solicitors to discuss further.
+If you have undergone one of these procedures and suffered injury, the practitioner may have been negligent; please contact a member of specialist legal team today.
+Get in touch now and find out how we can help with your case for medical negligence compensation.